jaimejim/lecture/src/coaplinks.md

 2. **Content-Type** they are the top `type` Media-Type, optionally associated with parameters (separated from the media type name and from each other by a semicolon).

-3. **Content-Coding** are registered in [IANA](http://www.iana.org/assignments/http-parameters) too and they are essentially numbers that identify a *potential transformation to the representation of a resource*.
+3. **Content-Coding** are registered in [IANA HTTP parameters](http://www.iana.org/assignments/http-parameters) too and they are essentially numbers that identify a *potential transformation to the representation of a resource*.
 This might sound confusing cause it is, but think about it as a compact way to indicate that you want to compress/deflate/encrypt some resource value.

 4. **Content-Format** is again a number on a registry.
 This number identifies the combination of a Content-Type and a Content-Coding defined by the [CoAP Content-Formats registry](https://www.iana.org/assignments/core-parameters/core-parameters.xhtml).

+5. **Attributes** describe information useful in accessing the target link they can be found on [IANA](http://www.iana.org/assignments/http-parameters) and are defined for CoAP in [RFC6690](https://tools.ietf.org/html/rfc6690).
+For example `rt` to specify the resource type, `sz` for maximum size estimate or `obs` to indicate that the resource is [observable](https://tools.ietf.org/html/rfc7641).

 Keeing all this in mind, the following sentence will now make more sense: